-In the Earlier times, people used to do back-breaking work in the fields and industries.
+In earlier times, people used to do back-breaking work in the fields and industries.
 Now we work all day in front of a computer.
 Earlier, people had to walk long distances to have basic necessities like food and shelter.
 Today we have automobiles.
 Earlier, people used to go out a lot and socialize.
-Now we have the internet and TV, which we can binge watch sitting on our favorite couch.
+Now we have the internet and TV, which we can binge-watch sitting on our favorite couch.

 A study claims that most humans today sit for more than 15 hours a day.
 When I started becoming aware of how much time I was logging in sitting the whole day, I immediately started looking for solutions.
 And that is when I stumbled upon standing desks.